-The supposed eighteenth chapter to Joan Lindsay’s Picnic At Hanging Rock, revealing what happened to the three missing women.
+This is the supposed eighteenth chapter to Joan Lindsay’s Picnic At Hanging Rock, solving the mystery of what happened to the missing women.

 I say “supposed” because the internet is rife with conspiracy theories that Joan Lindsay didn’t write it, that it’s a hoax, et cetera.

 It’s understandable that people would want to decanonize The Secret of Hanging Rock.
-Everyone who reads it reacts the same way: with disappointment.
+Everyone who reads it reacts with disappointment.
 I don’t know of a single person who thinks it improves the book.
 It’s a few pages long, and much of its text was retrofitted into chapter 3 of Hanging Rock.
 In short, the girls disappeared into a rift in time.
-There are some allusions to quantum cosmology, as well as Aboriginal “dreamtime” and therianism.
+There are some gestures towards quantum cosmology, as well as Aboriginal “dreamtime” and therianism.
 That’s it.

-Secret was so threadbare and underwhelming that I started pondering other things: such as the ethics of publishing a dead writer’s unfinished work.
-Nirvana fans are familiar with this game: every few years someone finds a shoebox of tapes and we’re subjected to yet another posthumous Kurt Cobain “album” of unfinished material that he definitely wouldn’t have wanted the public to hear.
+Secret is so threadbare and underwhelming that I started pondering other things: such as the ethics of publishing a dead writer’s unfinished work.
+Nirvana fans are familiar with this game: every few years someone finds a shoebox of tapes and we’re subjected to yet another posthumous Kurt Cobain “album” containing abandoned scraps of music that he definitely wouldn’t have wanted the public to hear.

 Is it right to do this?
 Release all of a famous artist’s outtakes once they’re too dead to complain?

 I can see the opposite argument; authors don’t have unlimited fiat to declare that nobody read their work, particularly when it relates to something of public or literary importance (like Picnic at Hanging Rock).
+Consider Anne Frank’s diary.
 If someone wrote the cure for cancer on a piece of paper and commanded the world to never read it, we probably shouldn’t honor that request, either.